-3 Data-informed decision-making: To play a significant leadership role in establishing and

-4 integrating the use of surveillance data/visualisation in decision-making and adaptive

-4 management, nationally and sub-nationally 25

-5 Health sector resilience: To demonstrably support governments to shape their roadmaps to

-5 universal health coverage and [re]build resilience as we emerge from the COVID-19 crisis 27

-5 Policy and practice: To develop a portfolio of operational research projects covering malaria

-5 intervention innovations/COVID-19 interactions/pneumonia/dengue in multiple countries to

-6 contribute strongly to change in policy and practice 28

-6 Digital solutions: To demonstrably expand/leverage digital solutions in support of community- ,

-6 level programmes and for remote technical advice, learning, training and supervision 30

-9 Future priorities 32

-10 New strategy development 32

-12 Universal health coverage 32

-13 Seasonal malaria chemoprevention digitalisation 32

-13 Asia regional strategy 33

-14 Data-informed decision-making 34

-14 Gender 35

-14 Values and culture 36

-14 Financial Review 37

-14 Risk management 39

-14 Statement of Trustee's responsibilities in respect of the Trustees' annual report and financial

-15 statements 43

-16 Report from the independent auditors 44

-16 Consolidated Statement of Financial Activities 49

-16 Balance Sheets 50

-17 As at 31 March 2023 50

-17 Consolidated Statement of Cash Flows 51

-17 For the year ended 31 March 2023 51

-18 Notes to the Consolidated Statement of Cash Flows for the year ending 31 March 2023 51

-18 Notes to the financial statements 52

-19 For the year ended 31 March 2023 52
+Reference and administrative details 3 Data-informed decision-making: To play a significant leadership role in establishing and Foreword by the Board Chair 4 integrating the use of surveillance data/visualisation in decision-making and adaptive Professor Marcel Tanner 4 management, nationally and sub-nationally Who we are 5 Health sector resilience: To demonstrably support governments to shape their roadmaps to Our mission 5 universal health coverage and [re]build resilience as we emerge from the COVID-19 crisis 27 Our approach 5 Policy and practice: To develop a portfolio of operational research projects covering malaria Our values 5 intervention innovations/COVID-19 interactions/pneumonia/dengue in multiple countries to ) Report of the Trustees 6 contribute strongly to change in policy and practice 28 Structure, governance and management 6 Digital solutions: To demonstrably expand/leverage digital solutions in support of community y- The Board of Trustees 6 level programmes and for remote technical advice, learning, training and supervision 30 Governance arrangements 9 Future priorities 32 Global Management Group 10 New strategy development 32 Management arrangements 12 Universal health coverage 32 Public fundraising 13 Seasonal malaria chemoprevention digitalisation 32 Compliance with streamlined energy and carbon reporting (SECR) 13 Asia regional strategy 33 Volunteers 14 Data-informed decision-making 34 The need to foster the charity's business relationships with suppliers, customers, and others 14 Gender 35 The impact of the charity's operations on the community and the environment 14 Values and culture 36 Investment policy and performance 14 Financial Review 37 Maintaining a reputation for high standards of business conduct 14 Risk management 39 Grant making 14 Statement of Trustee's responsibilities in respect of the Trustees' annual report and financial Where we work 15 statements 43 Spotlight - Riding the waves: Malaria Consortium's response during the COVID-19 pandemic 16 Report from the independent auditors 44 Tracking the threat 16 Consolidated Statement of Financial Activities 49 A rapid response 16 Balance Sheets 50 Evidence-based decisions 17 As at 31 March 2023 50 Continuing communication 17 Consolidated Statement of Cash Flows 51 Sustaining services in Cambodia 17 For the year ended 31 March 2023 51 Safeguarding seasonal malaria chemoprevention campaigns in Nigeria 18 Notes to the Consolidated Statement of Cash Flows for the year ending 31 March 2023 51 Adapting net delivery in Uganda 18 Notes to the financial statements 52 Strategic Report - Creating value in 2022-2023 19 For the year ended 31 March 2023 52 Seasonal malaria chemoprevention (SMC): To be a leader in delivering life-saving SMC interventions in the Sahel and introducing SMC to newly eligible areas outside the Sahel 19 Accelerating burden reduction to elimination: To contribute strongly to the strategy development for, and delivery of, targeted (non-SMC) preventive and case management interventions for key diseases 20 incorporated under the Companies Act as a company limited by guarantee not having a share capital.
+The company is governed by its Memorandum and Articles of Association dated 3rd June 2003, under which each member has undertaken to contribute to the assets in the event of a winding-up a sum not exceeding £1.